 The counsellor’s main job is to listen with compassion and acceptance, as they know that human beings are all vulnerable to emotional discomfort sometimes in their lives.
 Causes of this discomfort may be obvious, for instance a bereavement or relationship breakdown, or they may be less obvious and a person may have a sense of gnawing dissatisfaction with their life.
 It is also possible that a person may be finding it just too difficult to cope with what they’ve got on their plate, or maybe they are carrying difficult memories from the past.

 Seeking counselling does not require any one set of criteria and it is never the weak thing to do, in fact it is the strong, resilient thing to do.
 Counselling can help with our mental health and emotional resilience in many ways, some examples are: increasing our self-esteem; raising our awareness of our boundaries; understanding our emotions; helping us cope with change; making decision easier; helping us identify and reach our life goals, helping us cope with work related stress, understanding unhelpful behaviours, helping us understand others; helping us cope or overcome loss; helping us accept ourselves and whatever history we have experienced.

 Counselling can be short term or long term and usually involves a weekly meeting session of around 50 minutes, though this is not set in stone, and varies from counsellor to counsellor.

 Counselling Can Help With A Range Of Concerns Such As:-

 - Anger Management

 - Chronic Fatigue – ME

 - Self Harm

 - Work Related Issues

-For information about them, their list of holistic therapies, prices and booking information please click on their names above.
+For information about Angela and Louise, please click on their names to see their list of holistic therapies, prices and booking information.

 Child Psychotherapy for Ages 5-17